Walt Disney Treasures

-Walt Disney Treasures is a series of two-disc DVD collections of Disney cartoons, television episodes and other material.
+Walt Disney Treasures is a series of two-disc DVD collections of Disney cartoons, television episodes and other material curated and distributed by Walt Disney Studios Home Entertainment.
 They cover material from the studio's earliest days to its more recent work.
 There were nine waves, each containing two to four sets, for a total of 30 titles.
 All content is presented uncensored and uncut with digitally restored picture and remastered sound (except where noted on individual titles).

 Overview

 In 2000, Leonard Maltin met with the then-chairman of Walt Disney Studios, Dick Cook at several studio screenings and press events.
-Cook and Maltin became friends, and one day at a breakfast meeting, Maltin pitched the idea of collector-orientated series showcasing classic Disney Shorts.
-As he said: "You’re putting out all of these cartoons willy nilly on VHS.
+Cook and Maltin became friends, and one day at a breakfast meeting, Maltin pitched the idea of a collector-orientated series showcasing classic Disney shorts.
+As he said: "You're putting out all of these cartoons willy nilly on VHS.
 Why not do them in a more organized way?
 That way, you will get the collectors, Disney buffs, and families and kids."
 Cook enthusiastically responded, "Let's do it."

 The first wave was released to Region 1 DVD on December 4, 2001, as a part of Walt Disney's 100th birthday.
 They were sold in limited quantities.
 The numbered units are largely commercially unavailable.
 Only a handful of these titles have been sold outside Region 1.

 Maltin hosted and curated the sets, and appears in each disc of every set to introduce the collection.
-Maltin insisted that the all shorts be presented uncut and uncensored, and that certain shorts containing politically incorrect material be proceeded by an introduction with Maltin putting them into historical context rather than editing or censoring them.
+Maltin insisted that all content on the discs be presented uncut and uncensored, and that certain shorts containing politically incorrect material be proceeded by an introduction with Maltin putting them into historical context rather than editing or censoring them.
 Maltin's tactic of using disclaimers for problematic content proved revolutionary within the home entertainment industry, and was later adopted by Warner Bros. for the release of their classic animation collections; first with introductions by Whoopi Goldberg at the beginning of each disc for Looney Tunes Golden Collection: Volume 3 and Tom and Jerry Spotlight Collection: Volume 2 sets, and text disclaimers on further volumes.
 In 2020, Disney+ adopted the use of text disclaimers on certain films such as Dumbo and Peter Pan, and Warner Bros. provided an introduction by Jacqueline Stewart on the streaming release of Gone with the Wind.